tytydraco/yessleep/out/We_encountered_something_in_the_ocean_that_defies_explanation.md

 “Sure thing, dad!”
 That was Josie’s way of saying *yes, yes, yes, I get it already.*

 Josie’s dad gave us a stern look followed by a slight nod as he walked past us.
-He never really liked me or Frankie, *a bunch of hooligans*, as he’d once called us when we were kids.
-For the record, me and Frankie didn’t like the guy either, so at least the feeling was mutual.
+He never really liked me or Franki, *a bunch of hooligans*, as he’d once called us when we were kids.
+For the record, me and Franki didn’t like the guy either, so at least the feeling was mutual.

 After her dad was out of earshot, Josie yelled “Are you ready kids?!” putting on her damndest pirate voice.